Foothills of the Himalayas - A Journey from Amritsar to Shimla

 Day 2 Arrive Delhi

-Arrive into Delhi and stay overnight at the Claridges Hotel or upgrade to the Imperial Hotel.
+Arrive into Delhi and stay for two nights at Le Meridien New Delhi.
+Alternatively upgrade to the Claridges Hotel.
 Delhi is India's capital and a city of two halves.
-Old Delhi—the heart of Muslim India between the 17th and 19th centuries—is an historic district of grand mosques, majestic forts and crumbling monuments.
+Old Delhi – the heart of Muslim India between the 17th and 19th centuries – is an historic district of grand mosques, majestic forts and crumbling monuments.
 In contrast New Delhi, with its large government buildings, wide tree-lined avenues and pretty white-washed bungalows was purpose-built in the 1930s by the British as a colonial capital and remains the epicentre of Indian political power.
 (N)

 Day 3 Delhi to Amritsar - by air

 Today fly to Amritsar, capital of the Punjab, and stay for two nights at the Ranjit's Svaasa Hotel.
+Alternatively upgrade to the Taj Swarna Hotel.
 Founded in the late 16th century, Amritsar is the centre of the Sikh religion and is best known for the spectacular Golden Temple complex.
 The temple acquired its distinctive golden exterior in 1830 after Maharaja Ranjit Singh donated 100kg of gold to be applied to the roof and walls and since that date the complex has changed little.
 In the evening visit the Golden Temple and witness the Palki Ceremony.
 (B)

 Day 4 Amritsar